Ho’oponopono Forgiveness Practice for Inner Peace (Guided Meditation).

 This forgiveness practice reminds us that we are not victims of our lives and how people treat us.
 Instead, we co-create our lives, and by changing ourselves, we create a ripple of healing in the world, starting with ourselves.

-It is a powerful practice to shift us out of victim consciousness and into accepting responsibility for our lives.
+It is a powerful practice that shifts us from victim consciousness to accepting responsibility for our lives.

-The ho’oponopono mantra consists of four simple phrases – I’m sorry, please forgive me, I thank you, and I love you.
+The ho’oponopono mantra consists of four simple phrases: I’m sorry, please forgive me, thank you, and I love you.

 In the book Zero Limits: The Secret Hawaiian System for Wealth, Health, Peace, and More, the author explains that “Ho’oponopono is very simple.
 For the ancient Hawaiians, all problems begin as thought.
 But having a thought is not the problem.
 So what’s the problem?
 The problem is that all our thoughts are imbued with painful memories—memories of persons, places or things.
 The intellect working alone can’t solve these problems because the intellect only manages.
 Managing things is no way to solve problems.
 You want to let them go!
 When you do Ho’oponopono, what happens is that the Divinity takes the painful thought and neutralizes or purifies it.
 You don’t purify the person, place, or thing.
 You neutralize the energy you associate with that person, place, or thing” (2007, pp. 33-34).